MichaelBelgium/MV_AutoDeploy/README.md

 # SAMP-Auto-Update-Git

 This is a way to auto-deploy a server (gamemode) to your VPS.
 When pushing to bitbucket (or github) it'll automaticly update the gamemode files on the vps thanks to a webhook.
+If the sa-mp server detects there's an update (that you pushed to the master branch) - the server will restart itself (with gmx).
 But to get this to work perfectly you'll need to follow the steps below.

 ## Setup